ImagingInformatics/hackathon-dataset/README.md

 Distant metastases (chest and upper abdomen): None.

+Other findings
-Other findings Other findings: None.
+Other findings: None.

+Impression
-Impression: Left hilar mass concerning for malignancy.
+Left hilar mass concerning for malignancy.

 ---------------------------------------